 - Cross-Popping Veins: Nagisa sometimes gets these when she's angry, which isn't a rare occurrence.

 - Cultural Translation: Notably with takoyaki becoming doughnuts...covered in "cheese" and herbs.

 - Dancing Theme: The ending theme.

-- Did You Just Punch Out Cthulhu?: The Evil King loses three times to the girls.
+- Did You Just Punch Out Cthulhu?: The Dark King loses three times to the girls.

 - Do Wrong, Right: Episode 11 has an instance where Nagisa's dad catches her using a grappling move on her brother.
 Instead of scolding her for tormenting her Annoying Younger Sibling, he corrects her technique and goes on his way.

 - The Dragon: Ilkbo in the first arc.

 - Early-Bird Cameo: Kenta Hoshino makes a brief cameo during one episode of Max Heart.

 - Early Installment Weirdness: The earlier episodes have the two demonstrating abilities like producing a barrier and the Rainbow Therapy that they never use again in the later episodes.

 - The End of the World as We Know It: The Dusk Zone plans to annihilate Earth, and the heroes frequently get a glimpse of the ruins of what their world would be like if the Dusk Zone won.